Setting up a SIP Phone

 ;contact=sip:6001@192.0.2.1:5060

-If you want to use a different extension number, you will need to update the items in yellow with your desired number.
-The item in orange should also be updated for your preferred caller identifier.
+If you want to use a different extension number, you will need to change [1001]

-The items marked in blue should be updated to match the username and password you want for your extension number.
+should be updated to match the username and password you want for your extension number.
 You should use a complex password.
 Do not use the extension number.
 You can use the password generator located here to generate a complex password.

 These three sections can be replicated for each extension that you want to add to the system.

-After completing these changes, you must restart asterisk or reboot your system.
+After completing these changes, you must restart Asterisk or reboot your system.

-systemctl restart asterisk
+sudo systemctl restart asterisk

-As noted above you can have more sip phones.
-Here is an example of a simple dial plan that has multiple extensions.
+As noted above you can have more SIP phones.
+Here is an example of a simple dial plan that has multiple extensions:

 [sip-phones]